bertbalcaen/esdi-webdesign-course/03_css.md

 ## Inheritance

-If you apply a rule to an element, all the children of that element will also inherit that rule.
+If you apply a property to an element, all the children of that element will also inherit that rule.

 For example if you apply this CSS: